kubeflow/website/content/en/docs/started/workstation/getting-started-macos.md

 ### Multipass

-[Multipass](https://multipass.run/) creates a Linux virtual machine on Windows, Mac or Linux systems.
+[Multipass](https://multipass.run/) creates a Linux virtual machine on Windows, macOS or Linux systems.
 The VM contains a complete Ubuntu operating system which can then be used to deploy Kubernetes and Kubeflow.

 - Install [Multipass](https://multipass.run/#install)